battleaxedotco/tool-docs/docs/rubberhose2/build.md

     center />

-### Brief history
-Way back in 2015 only a few options existed for character animation in After Effects.
-As if millions of voices suddenly cried out in terror for a  bendy line that worked how you imagined it would, RubberHose was born.
-That and much trigonometry.

-Time has past and a new Hose is here.
-One that learned a lot from the original and is stronger and wiser than before.

-### Build
-A single click will create a customizable bendy line.
-A Hose group consists of a Hose layer and two controllers (Start and End).
-The End Controller (Wrist, Ankle, End) is typically furthest from the body and is animated most.
-On this End Controller is a set of Controls for adjusting the properties of the hose.

-Open the Effect Panel (F3) to edit the Controls.
+<Screenshot
+    url="/rubberhose2/icon/RubberHose.svg"
+    alt="Create RubberHose"
+    width="80px"
+    toolbar />

+## RubberHose
 Learning to work with hoses is easier done than read.
 Check out the [tutorial project](.#tutorial-project) or some of the [tutorial videos](tutorials).

+A single click will create a customizable bendy line.
+A Hose consists of a Hose layer and two controllers (Start and End).
+The End Controller (Wrist, Ankle, or End) is typically furthest from the body and is animated most.

 ### Controls
-With many rig types you have to define the shape and properties of a limb before animating.
-With RubberHose everything remains live and can be adjusted during animation for the best results possible.
-RubberHose 2 has simplified and collected all major properties onto the Master Control (the one that's furthest from the body –Wrist or Ankle).
+Select the End Controller and press F3 to open the Effects panel to adjust the properties of the hose and take control of how it bends.

 - Hose Length
-Bend Radius
+- Bend Radius
 - Realism
 - Bend Direction
 - Controller Auto Rotate

-For more detailed explanation, read up on the [Controls](./controls) page.
+For a more detailed look at each control, read up on the [Controls](./controls) page.

 ### Settings
-Maybe you always to turn up the Realism, maybe you like a lower Bend Radius, maybe you work at a smaller resolution and wish controllers could were smaller, maybe you wish hoses could be locked at the time of creation because you always end up clicking the hose instead of the controller.

 The more you use RubberHose the more of your own style you'll discover.

-To save yourself some time updating hoses every time you build, you can dial in your hose settings under the [Manage](./manage.html#settings) group.
+Maybe you always to turn up the Realism, maybe you like a lower Bend Radius, maybe you work at a smaller resolution and wish controllers could were smaller.
+To save yourself some time updating hoses every time you build, you can dial in your hose [settings](./manage.html#settings) under the Manage group.

 <Screenshot